TheAgentCompany/TheAgentCompany/workspaces/tasks/ds-answer-spreadsheet-questions/task.md

 Our clients required us to perform some data analysis and deliver the results.
-Find the 'agriculture.xlsx' at https://ogma.lti.cs.cmu.edu/apps/files/files/1447?dir=/Documents/Data%20Analysis&openfile=true, and answer the following questions:
+Find the 'agriculture.xlsx' file under `Documents/Data Analysis` at https://ogma.lti.cs.cmu.edu, and answer the following questions:

 Which group of people has more workers in the agricultural sector in 2011, regardless of the region or language?
 Male or female?
 What is the marital status for the majority of New Brunswick's agricultural workers, both English-language and French-language workers in 2011?